pisto/spaghettimod/README.md

 ###Caveats on bindings (important!)

 `ENetPacket` structures are transparently wrapped to use the native reference counting.
 This renders `enet_packet_destroy` impossible to use directly without introducing a double-free bug.
 For this reason, enet_packet_destroy is not bound to Lua.
-Furthermore, `packetbuf:finalize()` *disowns* the packet from the `packetbuf` (it sets the field `growth` to zero).
+Furthermore, `packetbuf` uses reference counting *always*, regardless of the growth value.

 In C++ the cryptographic functions return generally pointers to `void*` and have to be freed.
 Lua returns and takes strings with literal or binary hashes (`grep -F addFunction shared/crypto.cpp`).